ugobas/GGN_clusters/README.md

 files all clusters containing at least <GGNmin> triplets of nucleotides GGN, where N is any nucleotide, separated by at most L intermediate nucleotides.

+The file GGN_clusters.zip contains sample bed files with coordinates of GGN clusters in model genomes.

 Furthermore, for all possible dinucleotides XYN, where N is any nucleotide, it computes the propensity that there are two XYN triplets at distance d and the propensity that the two nucleotides N are identical, and it prints them in text files Cond_prob_XYN.dat

 ===============================================

 INSTALL:

 Download GGN_clusters_source.zip and run the following: